 Unfortunately, no. Although SSLLabs provides an invaluable suite of security tests, right now it only checks whether your HTTPS server directly allows SSLv2.
 You’re just as much at risk if your site’s certificate or key is used anywhere else on a server that does support SSLv2.
 Common examples include SMTP, IMAP, and POP mail servers, and secondary HTTPS servers used for specific web applications.

 You can also download and run our scanner utility.
 This utility only detects SSLv2 support on a single port.
 It cannot detect the common scenario, explained above, where a web server that doesn't support SSLv2 is vulnerable because it shares its public key with an email server that does.
-We strongly recommend using the online scanner above, when at all possible.

 Due to CVE-2015-3197, OpenSSL may still accept SSLv2 connections even if all SSLv2 ciphers are disabled.